Kleene-Star/KleeneStar.Core/doc/kleenestar.class.md

 Each instance contains key attributes such as name, workspace affiliation, and lifecycle status.
 New classes are created exclusively via the `ClassManager` to ensure data integrity and consistent access rules.

-For a loosely coupled, reactive architecture, the `ClassManager` provides the events addclass and removeclass.
+For a loosely coupled, reactive architecture, the `ClassManager` provides the events `ClassAdded`, `ClassUpdated` and `ClassRemoved`.
 Other components can subscribe to these and react to changes without being directly dependent on the manager.
 This event system fosters modularity and high cohesion.

 The `ClassManager` handles server-side tasks such as the persistent storage of all classes in a transactional, versioned store.
 At system startup, stored classes are loaded, indexes are built, and event subscriptions are initialized.
 To support fast and context-aware searches, a server-side reverse index is created for each class.
 This captures keywords from names, descriptions, user-defined tags, as well as structured metadata such as creation date and status.
 The index is continuously updated and enables high-performance full-text and metadata searches.